Osaretinpy/Osaretinpy/README.md

-- 👋 Hi, I’m @Osaretinpy
+- 👋 Hi, I’m @Osayenti
-- 👀 I’m interested in Front-end Development and Data science
+- 👀 I’m interested in Data science
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data related projects
-- 📫 How to reach me ...
+- 📫 How to reach me @Osayentin on x(fka Twitter), favourase16@gmail.com on Gmail

 <!---
 Osaretinpy/Osaretinpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.